ansys/pystk/doc/source/api/ansys/stk/core/graphics/IFilteringRasterStreamFactory.rst

 IFilteringRasterStreamFactory
 =============================

-.. py:class:: IFilteringRasterStreamFactory
+.. py:class:: ansys.stk.core.graphics.IFilteringRasterStreamFactory

    object

    A class decorator for applying a raster filter to each update of a raster stream.
 Can be used to apply filters to videos and other raster streams as they are updated.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IFilteringRasterStreamFactory

 Overview
 --------